-The Board has adopted a consolidated Risk Management Policy & Framework which incorporates governance and compliance, risk appetite and business continuity management.
-Financial consequence parameters for the categories of strategic risks, business risks, emerging risks and development project risks and issues were reviewed as part of the 2019 Policy review.
-The approach defined within the Risk Management Policy & Framework is consistent with the Australian and New Zealand standard on risk management (ISO 31000:2009).
-The Risk Management Framework is available on Mirvac's website: www.mirvac.com/about/corporate-governance
+The risk management framework outlines the governance, risk appetite, accountability for risk management and operational resilience program.
+The risk management is consistent with the Australian and New Zealand standard on risk management (ISO 31000:2009) and Risk management systems of responsible entities (RG259).
+A copy of the Risk Management Framework is available on Mirvac's website: www.mirvac.com/about/corporate-governance

 The ARCC advises the Board on risk management and is responsible for reviewing the effectiveness of the Group's approach to risk management.

-Risk management activities and the Group risk profile are reviewed on a regular basis by the ARCC.
-The Group's Risk Management Policy & Framework is reviewed at least annually to ensure it remains sound, relevant to the changing business environment and with due regard to the risk appetite set by the Board.
-In FY19, this review was undertaken by the ARCC.
-In addition, a Board risk workshop was conducted in September 2018 where a deep dive of Mirvac's risk culture was undertaken.
+The Group's strategic and operational risk profile is reviewed on a regular basis by the ARCC.
+The Group's Risk Management Framework is reviewed at least annually to ensure it remains sound, relevant to the changing business environment and with due regard to the risk appetite set by the Board.
+In addition, a Board risk workshop is conducted annually to review external and internal threats to Mirvac.
+The risk framework review by the ARCC and the Board risk workshop were both held during FY20.
 There are a number of key risks and opportunities Mirvac faces in delivering its strategic plan which are set out in the Risk Management section of its annual reports.

-Mirvac's Risk Appetite Framework includes risk appetite statements in relation to identified risk categories for the entire Group, including at the responsible entity and scheme levels.
-These risk categories have been identified to support the delivery of Mirvac's strategy and are kept under review by the Group Risk function against any change in strategic direction.
+Mirvac's Risk Appetite Framework includes risk appetite statements in relation to identified risk categories for the entire Group.
+These risk categories have been identified to support the delivery of Mirvac's strategy and reviewed by the Group Risk function against any change in strategic direction.
 The statements are measured every six months against key risk indicators.